28 August 2019. Lyric Theatre, Queensland Performing Arts Centre, Brisbane

 I have received some photographs from the opening of Valery Voskresensky’s Ballets Russes exhibition in Moscow.
-I am curious about the two costumes on either side of the world map.
+I am curious about the two costumes on either side of the world map as shown above.
 Scheherazade and Prince Igor?
 I welcome other comments of course although they are difficult to see due to the lighting.

 Mr Voskresensky, who received a number of awards at the opening of the exhibition, also sent a link to an article in Isvestia and as I know there are some Russian speakers amongst readers of this site here is the link.
 There are also some very interesting costumes shown in one of the Isvestia images.

 Heath Ledger Project